sikrinick/bruce/README.md

   * M5Nemo-VERSION.bin should be a version you downloaded from a GitHub Release -- preferably the latest available.

 ## Building from Source
-If you want to customize NEMO or contribute to the project, you should be familiar with building NEMO from source.
+If you want to customize BRUCE or contribute to the project, you should be familiar with building BRUCE from source.
 * Install Arduino IDE.
 I've used Arduino 1.8 on Linux and Windows, and Arduino 2.2 on Windows successfully.
 * Install the M5Stack boards for Arduino IDE: In File -> Preferences, paste this URL into the "Boards Manager URLs" text box.
 Use commas between URLs if there are already URLs present.  https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/arduino/package_m5stack_index.json
 * If M5Stack -> M5Stick-C-Plus doesn't show up under Tools -> Boards, then use Tools -> Boards -> Boards Manager and search for M5Stack.
 This will install support for most of the M5Stack boards including the Stick C Plus.